Estimate Time6 min

 An IRA left to a trust

-Under the previous rules, when a trust was named as an IRA beneficiary, if the trust was properly drafted and the beneficiary designation was set-up properly, each beneficiary's life expectancy could be used to stretch the payments over the individual trust beneficiary's life expectancy.
-If the trust wasn't structured to distribute the underlying assets to the trust beneficiaries or there was a delay in that distribution, the life expectancy of the oldest trust beneficiary would be used to stretch payments.
+Under the previous rules, when a trust was named as an IRA beneficiary, if the trust was properly drafted and the beneficiary designation was set-up to name a sub-trust for each beneficiary, the relevant beneficiary's life expectancy could be used to calculate RMDs for that sub-trust, stretching them over that individual's life expectancy.

 "Given these changes, if you are leaving your IRA to an irrevocable trust and have not had your documents reviewed by an attorney since the end of 2019, it is critical that you do so to make sure distributions will be paid in accordance with your wishes," Peterson says.